NHSDigital/software-engineering-quality-framework/assessment.md

 Assessments using this framework are done by the team, either as a whole or by a smaller set of representatives.
 As a guide, 6&ndash;8 is a good maximum number of people for a session.
 The scope of the assessment should be small enough so that a single set of scores and actions appropriately represent the situation for the [Team](#team) aspects.

 Good facilitation can help teams get the most out of the assessment and it is recommended that all assessments should include an outside facilitator familiar with the framework.
+Because of the breadth and depth of the assessment, facilitation is best done by someone who has a broad background in both technical and delivery aspects.
+This helps them clarify and explain aspects of the assessment for the team and provide examples from their experience, and allows them to delve into areas in more detail when required.

 ## Facilitator responsibilities